How Often Should You Pump Your Septic Tank in Livingston County, MI?

 2. Household Size

-The number of people living in your home has a direct impact on how quickly your tank fills up.
-More people = more water use = faster fill-up.
+The number of people living in your home directly impacts your septic system.
+More people = more water usage = faster tank fill-up.

 3. Water Usage Habits

-Do you take long showers, run multiple laundry loads each day, or use a dishwasher frequently?
-High water usage accelerates the need for pumping.
+Do you take long showers, do laundry daily, or use your dishwasher frequently?
+High water use speeds up the need for pumping.

-Use the chart below as a general guide to estimate your ideal pumping schedule based on your tank size and household occupancy:
+Use this general guide to estimate how often your tank should be pumped based on size and household occupancy:

 Tank Size (Gallons) | 1 Person | 2 People | 3 People | 4 People | 5 People | 6 People | 7 People | 8 People | 9 People | 10 People |